mostafathemar/Attendance-System/README.md

 # Background

-Our aim is to automate the attendance marking system by using face recognition.
+We aim to automate the attendance marking system by using face recognition.
 The system captures images from the video feed, recognizes faces, and then marks the attendance of the recognized individuals in a MySQL database.

 # System Overview